mvdcamme/C-Judge/README.md

 ## Writing Tests
 The C judge uses the [Google Test](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) framework for writing C++ tests.
 Each exercise is verified via one or several test cases that are implemented using this framework.
 This framework allows for generating JSON output to specify which test cases failed or passed.
 Once all tests have been completed, the JSON output is collected and parsed to provide the appropriate feedback to the students.
-Test cases can employ any feature that is provided by Google Test, but they must generate a sensible JSON output that is understood by the output parser (cf. Section ["JSON output"](#json-output)).
+Test cases can employ any feature that is provided by Google Test, but they must generate a sensible JSON output that is understood by the output parser (["JSON output"](#json-output)).

 Note that, although the C Judge relies on a C++ testing framework, the judge currently only supports evaluating C submissions.

 ### Test Files
-Every exercise directory should contain a header file which includes the relevant header files for writing the Google Tests, defines the `RECORD_TEST` macro (cf. Section ["Writing a Test Case"](#writing-a-test-case)), and declares the function(s) to be implemented by the student in this exercise.
+Every exercise directory should contain a header file which includes the relevant header files for writing the Google Tests, defines the `RECORD_TEST` macro (["Writing a Test Case"](#writing-a-test-case)), and declares the function(s) to be implemented by the student in this exercise.
 These functions should be declared as `extern "C"`.
 `exercise_template_header.h` may serve as a template for such a header file.

 Apart from this and other potential header files, the exercise directory may contain several other kinds of files: